 The High Progress Literacy TextDepotEducators Sharing Text Sets with Educators

 Welcome to TextDepot, a place to build, store, share, and get text sets selected by educators for educators.
-TextDepot is free for HPL members.
-Just login and start browsing.
+TextDepot is free for HPL members, and HPL membership is free.
+So login and start browsing!

 How does TextDepot work?